 There are several categories for membership in First Fandom.
 A dinosaur is one who was active in science fiction or fannish activities on or before the First World Science Fiction Convention held over the July 4, 1939, weekend in New York City.
 Other memberships categories are available.
 Anyone who has engaged in correspondence, collecting, conventions, fanzine publishing or reading, writing or participated in a science fiction club for at least 30 years may be eligible for Associate Membership.

-First Fandom presents two annual or nearly annual awards: since 1976 the Hall of Fame Award and since 1998, the Sam Moskowitz Archive Award.
+First Fandom presents three annual or nearly annual awards: the Hall of Fame Award, Posthumous Hall of Fame Award and the Sam Moskowitz Archive Award.
 Most years they are presented at the beginning the Hugo Award ceremony at the World Science Fiction Convention.

 ANNUAL MEMBERSHIP DUES